PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 - ALLOWED\_ORIGINS (CORS)

 If you don't want to allow all origins as explained above, you may also just allow specific origins to fetch data from the server.
-If you want to block all origins, set ALLOW\_ALL\_ORIGINS to false and leave the ALLOWED\_ORIGINS array empty.
+If you want to block all origins, set <code>ALLOW\_ALL\_ORIGINS</code> to false and leave the <code>ALLOWED\_ORIGINS</code> array empty.

 - ALLOWED\_METHODS